magpylib/magpylib/docs/_pages/0_documentation.rst

 The idea behind the top level :class:`magpylib.Collection` class is to group multiple source objects for common manipulation and evaluation of the fields.

-In principle a collection `c` is simply a list of source objects that are collected in the attribute `c.sources`.
-Operations applied to the collection will be applied to all sources that are part of the collection.
+In principle a collection ``c`` is simply a list of source objects that are collected in the attribute ``c.sources`` (*list*).
+Operations applied individually to the collection will be applied to all sources that are part of the collection.

 Collections can be constructed at initialization by simply giving the sources objects as arguments.
 It is possible to add single sources, lists of multiple sources and even other collection objects.
-All sources are simply added to the `sources` attribute of the target collection.
+All sources are simply added to the ``sources`` attribute of the target collection.

-With the collection kwarg `dupWarning=True`, adding multiples of the same source will be blocked, and a warning will be displayed informing the user that a source object is already in the collection's `source` attribute.
-This can be unblocked by providing the `dupWarning=False` kwarg.
+With the collection kwarg ``dupWarning=True``, adding multiples of the same source will be prevented, and a warning will be displayed informing the user that a source object is already in the collection's ``source`` attribute.
+Adding the same object multiple times can be done by setting ``dupWarning=False``.

 In addition, the collection class features methods to add and remove sources for command line like manipulation.
 The method `c.addSources(*sources)` will add all sources given to it to the collection `c`.
 The method `c.removeSource(ref)` will remove the referenced source from the collection.
 Here the `ref` argument can be either a source or an integer indicating the reference position in the collection, and it defaults to the latest added source in the Collection.